robertcsakany/esp32-ble2mqtt/README.md

 **Note:** Broadcaster topics are published without the retained flag regardless of what's defined in the configuration file.

+## 315 / 433 Mhz Radio receiver

+There is a ton of cheap 315 / 433 MHz AM radio controlled devices.
+Supported devices with one of the supported chipsets:

+* SC5262 / SC5272
+* HX2262 / HX2272
+* PT2262 / PT2272
+* EV1527 / RT1527 / FP1527 / HS1527
+* Intertechno outlets
+* HT6P20X

+BLE2MQTT receives the code come from a device, to the topic RF433RX/<PROTOCOL NUMBER> The value is the read ha value from device.

 ## Compiling

 Download the repository and its dependencies: